 How did the project terra0 come to be?

 The result was a theoretical framework describing how a forest plot could become an autonomous economic actor through technological and economic augmentation.
 We published our findings in May 2016 under the title terra0 — Can an augmented forest own and utilise itself?.
-In 2017 the project first received greater attention after it was presented at Transmediale 2017 and was published in the book Artists Re: thinking the Blockchain.
+In 2017, the project received greater attention after being presented at Transmediale 2017 and published in the book Artists Re: thinking the Blockchain.

 We constructed different experiments to investigate various aspects of the overall terra0 construct.
 These experiments always investigate specific parts that interest us: How can living organisms be represented in a crypto-financial system?
 In 2018, this led to Flowertokens, an installation at Trust Berlin.
 Can a tree act as an autonomous contractor?
 This perhaps absurd question led to Premna Daemon, exhibited at the Schinkel Pavillon in the Proof of Work exhibition.

-In what way does the project change the relationship between forest and humans?
+In what way does the project change the relationship between forests and humans?